 If the merger is completed, each outstanding Transocean Partners common unit not owned by Transocean or its subsidiaries will be converted into the right to receive 1.1427 Transocean shares.
 Based on the closing price of Transocean shares on July 29, 2016, the last trading day before the public announcement of the merger, the aggregate value of the merger consideration was approximately \$250 million.
 We estimate, based upon such closing price and the number of outstanding Transocean shares and Transocean Partners common units as of such date, that, as a result of the merger, the public common unitholders of Transocean Partners immediately prior to the merger will hold approximately 5.8 percent of the aggregate number of Transocean shares outstanding immediately after the merger.
 The exchange ratio is fixed and will not be adjusted on account of any change in price of either Transocean shares or Transocean Partners common units prior to completion of the merger.
-Transocean shares are listed on the NYSE under the trading symbol "RIG," and Transocean Partners common units are listed on the NYSE under the trading symbol "RIG," and Transocean Partners common units are listed on the NYSE under the trading symbol "RIG," and Transocean Partners common units with the merger consideration is payable in Transocean shares, and Transocean Partners common units.
+Transocean shares are listed on the NYSE under the trading symbol "RIG," and Transocean Partners common units are listed on the NYSE under the trading symbol "RIG," and Transocean shares, given that the merger consideration is payable in Transocean shares, and Transocean Partners common units.
 Under the terms of the merger agreement, Transocean Partners may make quarterly cash distributions not to exceed \$0.3625 per unit with declaration, record and payment dates reasonably consistent with past practice; provided that the parties have agreed to coordinate the timing of the closing of the merger to facilitate the payment of the regular quarterly cash distribution on the Transocean Partners common units for the quarter ending September 30, 2016, the record date for which will be prior to the closing of the merger.